Search for a policy

 Criteria to Determine if a Policy May Be Needed

-Issues can emerge as a result of federal, state, or local legislation; incidents or trends that emerge within or outside of the university; a shift in university values or priorities; or a host of other sources.
+Issues can emerge as a result of federal, state, or local legislation or regulation; incidents or trends that emerge within or outside of the university; a shift in university values or priorities; or a host of other sources.

 Issues that rise to the level that need to be addressed through the university policy process share a number of characteristics, that include and are not limited to: